Theoretical Pricing Models: Binomial Option Pricing and the Black-Scholes Formula

 Although the Black-Scholes formula calculates the premium for a call, the put premium can be calculated by using the put-call parity formula.

-Note from this formula, that the standard deviation, σ, which is a measure of volatility, can be calculated if the other variables are known.
+Note from this formula, that the standard deviation, σ, which measures volatility, can be calculated if the other variables are known.
 This is called the implied volatility, because it is implied by the other variables.
 Some traders compare the implied volatility with the observed volatility to judge whether an option is fairly priced.

 Why Volatility Increases Time Value and Option Premiums

 Now consider 2 hypothetical stocks, currently at $50 per share.
 Stock SSS is relatively stable, and has ranged between $40 and $60 per share over the past year, whereas stock VVV is more volatile, and has ranged from $30 to $70.
 Further, assume that the chance is 1/5 that either stock will be at some specific price within its historical range, listed in the table, at expiration.
-Obviously, a call for VVV with a strike of $50 is going to command a higher premium than the same call for stock SSS for the same expiration date, because there is a 20% chance that the VVV call premium will be worth $20 per share, and a 40% chance that it will be worth at least $10 per share, the most that the call for SSS will be worth.
-It is true that there is a chance that VVV will be at $30 per share, and that SSS will be no less than $40 per share, but this doesn't matter, because if the stock price is less than or equal to the strike price, then the options will expire worthless, and the chance that they will expire worthless is 50% for both stocks.
-Thus, if the VVV call has a chance of paying $20 per share, but the most that the SSS call will pay is $10 per share, and the chance that they will expire worthless is the same, then it makes sense that the VVV call is going command a higher premium, because it has a greater potential payoff.
+Obviously, a call for VVV with a strike of $50 will command a higher premium than the same call for stock SSS for the same expiration date, because there is a 20% chance that the VVV call premium will be worth $20 per share, and a 40% chance that it will be worth at least $10 per share, the most that the call for SSS will be worth.
+There is a chance that VVV will be at $30 per share, and that SSS will be no less than $40 per share, but this doesn't matter, because if the stock price is ≤ the strike price, then the options will expire worthless, and the chance that they will expire worthless is 50% for both stocks.
+Thus, if the VVV call has a chance of paying $20 per share, but the most that the SSS call will pay is $10 per share, and the chance that they will expire worthless is the same, then it makes sense that the VVV call will command a higher premium, because it has a greater potential payoff.